 Here’s what you need to know.

 Gender stereotypes are a set of preconceptions regarding the role of a certain gender in society.
 These characteristics are then attributed to every person of that gender, often causing individuals harm and distress.
-Gender roles perpetuate inequality and greatly affect minorities that may not be in a position to reject these stereotypes.
+Gender roles perpetuate inequality and greatly affect minorities who may not be in a position to reject these stereotypes.

 Other common gender roles are much more hurtful and discriminatory, such as men having sexual ownership over their wives.
 Naturally, these aggressive stereotypes have been getting less and less prevalent— yet, they are still common in certain parts of the world.